ABOUT BOWEL CANCER

 - Australia has one of the highest rates of bowel cancer in the world.

-- More than 15,000 people are diagnosed with bowel cancer each year.
+- Nearly 17,000 people are diagnosed with bowel cancer each year.
 By 2020, this number is expected to increase to almost 20,000 bowel cancer cases detected annually.

 - Bowel cancer is the second most common cause of cancer-related death in Australia, after lung cancer.